Supergroups, q-series and 3-manifolds: The case of

 where $\text{CT}_{z,y}$ denotes the operation of taking the constant term of the formal power series in $y_I$ and $z_I$.
 It is easy to see that the resulting $q$-series are not just formal, but convergent in $|q|<1$ domain, as the coefficients grow at most polynomialy.

 In the following, we deal with the possible constant terms generated by the expression (\ref{Zhat-plumbed-sl21-CT}).
 As was previously pointed out (and explained in more detail in Appendix \ref{app:sl21-contour}), the term $\propto q^0$ produced by the formula (\ref{Zhat-plumbed-sl21-CT}) is in general ill-defined, as it is an infinite sum of integers.
 We will redefine it using the standard $\zeta$-regularization procedure.
-As we will see, this regularization is also consistent with the conjectural relation to the invariants associated to a quantum supergroup (see Section \ref{sec:quantum-supergroup} and Appendix \ref{app:gauss-sums}) and with invariance under Kirby-Neumann moves.
+As we will see, this regularization do not spoil inveriance under Kirby-Neumann moves and it is also consistent with the conjectural relation to the invariants associated to a quantum supergroup (see Section \ref{sec:quantum-supergroup} and Appendix \ref{app:gauss-sums}).